camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 ### 1. Sensor acquisition

 `sensors/` owns acquisition and exposes thread-safe normalized readings.
-`SensorSource` is the acquisition boundary.
-A source returns channel presence, health, timestamps, voltage/current, and optionally direct duty.
-ESP32 ADC and ADS1115 values are raw inputs to their own source-specific calibration; Demo and UART values are already engineering units.
-The service validates values, applies calibration exactly once, derives power once, and owns short in-memory histories.
+`SensorSource` is the physical acquisition boundary.
+A source returns Sensor 1/2/3 presence, health, voltage/current, and optionally direct duty.
+ESP32 ADC and ADS1115 values are raw inputs to source-specific, per-physical-sensor calibration; Demo and UART values are already engineering units.
+The service applies calibration and physical current direction exactly once, derives power once, maps the readings to logical roles, and owns short logical histories.
+It also retains only the latest physical readings for diagnostics, avoiding a second set of history buffers.

 Realtime Demo remains valuable for exercising the complete live/history path.
 The ESP32 ADC and external ADS1115 sources are independently build-selectable.